 Meaning of misorder | Babel Free

-Disorder; irregularity. archaic, uncountable
+- Disorder; irregularity.

 Examples

-“Surely it is an yl miſorder yͭ folk ſhalbe walking vp & down in the ſermon time (as I haue ſene in this place this Lent: & there ſhalbe ſuch huſſyng & buſſyng in the preachers eare, that it maketh hym oftentymes to forget his matter.”
+“Surely it is an yl miſorder yͭ folk ſhalbe walking vp & down in the ſermon time (as I haue ſene in this place⟳ this Lent: & there ſhalbe ſuch huſſyng & buſſyng in the preachers eare, that it maketh hym oftentymes to forget⟳ his matter⟳.”

 “reforme the misorders of the King”